megastef/node-crate/README.md

 npm run bundle
 ```

-The resulting bundle.js is included in this repository.but It might not be up-to-date - therefore it is included in the automatic build/test on drone.io you can refer to this file:
+The resulting automatically generated using drone.io.
+You can refer to this file:

 ```
 <script src="https://drone.io/github.com/megastef/node-crate/files/bundle.js"></script>